Our Hair Graft Calculator helps you estimate the number of grafts required for your hair transplant in seconds.

 3. Save Screenshots: Keep pictures of your calculator results.
 Show them to doctors.

-4. Research Doctors: Find surgeons who specialize in your Norwood level.
+4. Research Doctors: Find surgeons who specialize in your Norwood level and understand hair graft surgery cost in your region.

-5. Plan Long-term: Consider how your hair loss might progress over 10-20 years.
+5. Plan Long-term: Consider how your hair loss might progress over 10–20 years and whether future hair graft recovery time fits your lifestyle.

-6. Budget Extra: Always budget 20% more than calculator estimates suggest.
+6. Budget Extra: Always budget 20% more than calculator estimates suggest to cover potential changes in your hair grafting price or unforeseen needs.

-A hair graft calculator is your first step toward hair restoration.
+A grafts hair calculator is your first step toward hair restoration surgery.

 Use it to plan, budget, and prepare for consultations.